gpmd/playbook/_posts/pages/2014-04-11-release-management.md

 #### Pre Planning
 - Client confirms work is required, either by phone, email or support
-- **Business objectives** for the work should be discussed with the client, along with how this will be measured
+- **Business objectives** for the work should be discussed, along with how this will be measured
 - Items to be included in the release are agreed in advance (a release can contain one or more items)
 - During Pre-planning a risk and effort estimation are assigned to each item
-- Items are marked as Must Have or Nice to Have
+- Items are marked as **Must Have** or **Nice to Have**
-- Must have items should account for no more than half the available time for the sprint
+- Must have items should account for **no more** than half the available time for the sprint
-- A project for the Release is created harvest
+- A project for the Release is created harvest ([our time tracking tool](/tools/)
-- Release notes are drafted
-- Email the details to the client and cc Office Manager
+- Release notes and investment required are drafted and emailed to the client (cc Office Manager)
-- Client must give written agreement for the release / sprint to go ahead
+- Client gives written agreement for the release / sprint to go ahead

 #### Planning
 - Meeting with Project Managers, Developers, Designers and the Client to agree the details for each item in the release